AmitySereavo/reusable-slide-pages/README.md

 ## Conditional routing examples

-Route rules can send the user to different slides based on any previously stored answer.
+Route rules can send the user to different slides based on any previously stored answer or variable available in the merged runtime context.

 Example: